-The third year Geophysical Science programme comprises ten units.
+The Third Year Geophysical Science programme comprises ten units.
 Eight core units (three from Experimental Physics and five from Geology) are combined with two optional units from the Faculty of Science programme to be decided in consultation with the Course Director.

+Students please note that the optional units are for guidelines only.
+Should a student wish to take an alternative unit, they should contact the Department directly.
+Please note that in certain instances prerequisites apply for certain units.
+Check the individual departments for details.

-EXPH 3005 Instrument Science
+EXPH 3005 Instrument Science C

-EXPH 3008 Electromagnetism
+EXPH 3008 Electromagnetism С

-EXPH 3010 Electronics
+EXPH 3010 Electronics С

-GEOL 3002 Phanerozoic Stratigraphy
+GEOL 3002 Phanerozoic Stratigraphy С

-GEOL 3003 Precambrian and Geotectonics
+GEOL 3003 Precambrian and Geotectonics С

-GEOL 3008 Igneous, Metamorphic Petrology
+GEOL 3008 Igneous, Metamorphic Petrology C

-GEOL 3009 Applied Geophysics
+GEOL 3009 Applied Geophysics С